 I don’t think he even meant to make it healthier, but by using a simple homemade vinaigrette, we’re already leaps about bounds healthier than the fast food version.
 He also crisped up prosciutto instead of bacon – which is another family favorite.
 If you’ve never done it, I highly recommend you try it.
 I honestly like it even more than bacon.
 Don’t get mad at me, bacon lovers!

-One of the main reasons why I love this salad is because it has a mix of textures and flavors that make it so much more interesting than just lettuce.
+If you’ve never had this salad at Portillos, one of the main reasons why I love it is because it has a mix of textures and flavors that make it so much more interesting than just lettuce.
 The original has the most delicious mix of romaine, iceberg, tomato, gorgonzola cheese, bacon… and I wanted to include a lot of the same flavors, in a slightly different way (feta and prosciutto are similar to gorgonzola and bacon!).
 And, as I mentioned above, even though there’s still noodles in there, this one is definitely healthier than the original.
 And also healthier than a typical pasta salad 😉

 One warming: this makes a HUGE amount, so if you don’t want leftovers, cut the recipe in half.
 If you DO want leftovers, you can still make the dressing ahead of time, but only add it to the portion of salad you are going to eat immediately and save the rest.
 That will keep the salad from getting soggy!